-10.3.1 Algorithm Settings
+11.3.1 Algorithm Settings

 Artec Studio automatically selects and displays settings for each scanner type in the Current scanner type dropdown.
-If it fails to correctly identify your scanner type, select the appropriate scanner manually.
-While using the application, you may need to change algorithm settings manually.
+If it fails to correctly identify your scanner type or you process scans from different scanners, select the appropriate scanner type manually.
 To reset all settings to their default values, click Reset to defaults.